Uttar Pradesh Police: Social media research center

 A social media command and research center has been established in Meerut.
 The center monitors trends in social media that can have an impact on law & order situation and advise concerned district and range police chiefs.

 Firearms

 Most of the weapons in service with the Uttar Pradesh Police are locally produced by the Indian ordnance factories controlled by the Ordnance Factories Board, the police also induct various weapons imported by the Ministry of Home Affairs as part of modernization plans.

 As per the 2017 audit by the Comptroller and Auditor General of India, Uttar Pradesh Police has a shortage of 45,047 handguns and an excess of 56,298 rifles.

 48%, 58,853, of the 1.22 lakh (122,000) rifles available to the state police are of point-303 bore category, which was rendered obsolete by the Ministry of Home Affairs in 1995.

-Weapons of the UP Police also include:
+Aside from the standard issue wooden baton, weapons of the UP Police also include: